grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 But if the replication factor was 2, then there needs to be 2 identical copies of every shard.
 The shard copies must be on separate nodes.
-With 3 modes and replication factor of 2, it is impossible to do any distribution across the nodes - the shard group will have a size of 1, and contain 1 shard, replicated across 2 nodes.
+With 3 nodes and replication factor of 2, it is impossible to do any distribution across the nodes - the shard group will have a size of 1, and contain 1 shard, replicated across 2 nodes.
 In this set up, the third node will have no data for this particular retention